-The QWB PDA Development Scheme (the scheme) is applicable to all development on land and water within the boundaries of the PDA.
+The QWB PDA Development Scheme (the scheme) is applicable to all development on land and water within the boundaries of the PDA (refer Map 1).

 From the date of approval under a regulation, the scheme replaces the QWB PDA Interim Land Use Plan which commenced upon declaration.